Why a Health Savings Account (HSA) Is a Good Deal

 Is an HSA worth it?

-The downside is that you are making some trade-offs with your medical coverage when you get a high-deductible health insurance plan that's eligible for an HSA.
+The downside is that you are making some trade-offs.
+For example, you'll often get worse medical coverage when you get a high-deductible health insurance plan that's eligible for an HSA.

-When a plan has a high deductible, you could initially have expensive upfront costs if you need medical treatment other than preventive care.
-For example, you may need to pay the first $1,650 in health care bills before the plan's cost-sharing benefits begin.
-However, you can use your HSA funds to pay for this, offsetting the potential expense.
+When a plan has a high deductible, you have to pay more up front if you need medical treatment other than preventive care.
+For example, you may need to pay the first $1,700 in health care bills before the plan's cost-sharing benefits begin.
+However, you can use your HSA funds to pay for this, which can make an HDHP a good financial choice.

 HSAs offer several tax benefits: